mcfazio2001/JourneyMaker-Positron/README.md

 ## Advantages

 - Simplified assembly (The easiest Positron Printer to build)
-- Cost reduction (Cost less than the Positron V3, parts can be sourced on websites such as AliExpress and Amazon)
+- Cost reduction (Cost less than the Positron V3)
 - User-friendly build guide
 - Integrated PSU (power supply unit) with 200W
 - 3mm GT2 timing belt on XY (cheaper and easier to source than the original Synchromesh wire)